 How does the Wilmer2 Carrying Orthosis work?

 Treating the shoulder (sub)luxation by wearing a sling may reduce loading on the ligaments and capsule, it doesn’t neutralise the (sub)luxation itself.
-On top of that a sling needs to be worn over clothing, highly limits arm mobility and loads the neck.
+On top of that a sling needs to be worn over clothing, highly limits arm mobility and, last but not least, it loads the neck.

 Working principle WILMER2 Carrying Orthosis